interledgerjs/ilp/README.md

 })()
 ```

+For a demo of how to route a chunked payment over a connector with a random exchange rate, run `node scripts/rouletteConnector.js` in one window, and `node scripts/rouletteSender.js` in another.

 ## [Simple Payment Setup Protocol Version 1 (SPSPv1)](https://github.com/interledger/rfcs/blob/master/0009-simple-payment-setup-protocol/0009-simple-payment-setup-protocol.md)

 If you are sending to an SPSPv1 receiver with a `user@example.com` identifier, the SPSPv1 module